Sudeeparyan/Sudeep_Knowledge_Base/chatbot/client/docs/CodingStandards/Books/Clean-code.md

 This is a summary of `Clean Code`, by Robert C. Martin.

-This is a compilation of book summaries shared in chapter-wise highlights by Solitons.
+This is a compilation of book summaries shared in chapter-wise highlights

 [[_TOC_]]